Sarva Shiksha Abhiyan: Funds

-Its initial outlay was ₹7,000 crore and in 2011-12, the Government of India allocated ₹21000 crore for this project, 40 percent increase of the previous year.
+Its initial outlay was ₹7,000 crore and in 2011–12, the Government of India allocated ₹21000 crore for this project, 40 percent increase of the previous year.
 Many persons and trust have also contributed and as the program became more popular fund also grew.

 Features

 Sarva Shiksha Abhiyan (SSA) is a programme for Universal Elementary Education.
-This programme is also an attempt to provide an opportunity for improving human capabilities to all children through provision of community -owned quality education in a mission mode.
+This program is also an attempt to provide an opportunity for improving human capabilities to all children through the provision of community-owned quality education in a mission mode.
 It is a response to the demand for quality basic education all over the country.
-"School Chalen Hum" Poem was written by Mehboob to promote the Sarva Shiksha Abhiyan (SSA) program.
+"School Chalein Hum" Poem was written by Mehboob to promote the Sarva Shiksha Abhiyan (SSA) programme.